Understanding Lens Aberrations in 3D

 Today we're going to talk about bokeh.
 You've most definitely seen these out of focus shapes of light.

-Let's first actually look at the difference between a spherical and an anamorphic lens by analysing what they do to the magnification of light.
+Let's first actually look at the difference between a spherical and an anamorphic lens by analyzing what they do to the magnification of light.

 To make an anamorphic lens in 3D I'm using a Cylinder from which I'm cutting a straight cube.
 This will act as our anamorphic lens element.